cubiq/vanilla-docs/docs/developers/importing/porter.html.md

 1. Export your old forum data to a special "Porter file".
 2. Create a new Vanilla forum.
-3. Import the Porter file in Vanilla's Dashbord.
+3. Import the Porter file in Vanilla's Dashboard.
 4. Verify & finalize your new forum.

 Vanilla Porter **requires** a MySQL database and PHP 5.3+ with zlib support enabled.